 If the CNV objects the transaction, parties are entitled to file an appeal before the Federal Court on Civil and Commercial matters.

 In the case of private companies, M&A transactions are governed by the CCC and the ACCL.
-Parties enter into negotiations through letter of intents, which set forth the contractual terms of the intended sale.
-Letters of intent are non-binding under the CCL (except to exclusivity and confidentiality provisions).
-If any conflict arises from breach of contract or violation of these clauses, commercial courts are competent, unless the parties have agreed into an arbitration clause.
+Parties enter into negotiations through a letter of intent, which sets forth the contractual terms of the intended sale.
+Letters of intent are non-binding under the CCL (except as to exclusivity and confidentiality provisions).
+If any conflict arises from breach of contract or violation of these clauses, commercial courts are competent, unless the parties have agreed to an arbitration clause.

 i Common claims and procedure

-As stated above, due to the fact that M&A transactions are not public and require approval at the shareholders meeting, there has been limited development in M&A litigation compared to the United States or the United Kingdom.
+As stated above, due to the fact that M&A transactions are not public and require approval at the shareholders 'meeting, there has been limited development in M&A litigation in Argentina compared to the United States or the United Kingdom.

-Under the Association of Chartered Certified Accountants (ACCA), an ordinary shareholders' meeting agenda should include the discussion and approval of the financial statements, the appointment of directors and their fees and the payment of dividends, while all other business (e.g., amendment of by-laws, mergers) must be transacted at extraordinary shareholders' meetings.
+Under the ACCL, an ordinary shareholders' meeting agenda should include the discussion and approval of the financial statements, the appointment of directors and their fees and the payment of dividends, while all other business (e.g., amendment of by-laws, mergers and acquisitions) must be transacted at extraordinary shareholders' meetings.

 Shareholders are entitled to file a liability action against directors.
 Corporate action against the directors must be previously adopted by the shareholders' meeting, even in the event it does not appear on the agenda, provided that it is a direct consequence of the resolution of the matter included in it and even if it is promoted by the director.

-The judicial procedure for the purpose of determining the director's liability corresponds to a commercial court through what is known in the Argentinean judicial system as ordinary proceedings.
-The process is written and is conducted by the judge.
+The judicial procedure for the purpose of determining a director's liability corresponds to a commercial court through what is known in the Argentinean judicial system as ordinary proceedings.
+The process is written and is conducted by a judge.
 The typical time frame for a first-instance judgment is three to five years.

 Corporate directors and officers owe the corporations they serve the fiduciary duties of loyalty and due care.
 A violation of the duty of loyalty would allow the filing of liability actions by the prejudiced parties.
 Not only would the liability action arise with regard to the corporation but also to the shareholders and third parties (creditors).
 Thus, the parties are entitled to seek compensation from directors.

-The ACCA rules several actions to determine directors' liability.4 Section 276 of the ACCA sets forth that these actions, which can be exercised by the corporation, are aimed to compensate damages caused to the corporation.
-The appropriate action shall be decided by the shareholders' meeting,5 even when said decision has not been included in the agenda, as long as it is the direct result of the decision of any matter included therein.
-The action can be filed even when the company is under winding-up proceedings.6
+The ACCL rules several actions to determine directors' liability.6 Section 276 of the ACCL sets forth that these actions, which can be exercised by the corporation, are aimed at compensating damage caused to the corporation.
+The appropriate action shall be decided by the shareholders' meeting,7 even when said decision has not been included in the agenda, as long as it is the direct result of the decision of any matter included therein.
+The action can be filed even when the company is under winding-up proceedings.8

-Although the ACCA does not foresee derivative actions as established by UK and US law, scholars understand that there are similarities between derivative actions and individual corporate actions.8 The scope of this action is not limited to the plaintiff's concerns as it is filed in the interest of the company.9
+Although the ACCL does not foresee derivative actions as established by UK and US law, scholars understand that there are similarities between derivative actions and individual corporate actions.10 The scope of this action is not limited to the plaintiff's concerns as it is filed in the interest of the company.11

-Finally, shareholders or third parties are entitled to seek compensation for individual damages suffered on their assets, by filing an 'individual liability action' as provided by Section 279 ACCA.
+Finally, shareholders or third parties are entitled to seek compensation for individual damage suffered on their assets by filing an individual liability action as provided by Section 279 ACCL.
 Therefore, this action is absolutely independent of the corporate action of liability.

-This individual action refers to damages suffered personally or as a member of a class of shares (that is, it is not damage suffered indirectly, as part of the greater damage suffered by the company and of the same nature as that of all the other shareholders).10 Thus, the damages are a result of the malicious conduct of the director that induced him or her to buy or sell his or her shares (false balance, false information, among others), or the delay in registering the transfer of shares (Section 215), which subjects those actions to prosecution of the seller's creditors, or prevents him or her from exercising the right of Section 194 (the pre-emptive right), etc., or, in general, for the violation of any of the individual rights of the shareholder, which correspond to him or her by law, the by-laws or regulations.
+This individual action refers to damage suffered personally or as a member of a class of shares (that is, it is not damage suffered indirectly, as part of the greater damage suffered by the company and of the same nature as that of all the other shareholders).12 Thus, the damage is a result of the malicious conduct of the director that induced him or her to buy or sell his or her shares (false balance, false information, among other things), or a delay in registering the transfer of shares (Section 215), which subjects those actions to prosecution of the seller's creditors or prevents him or her from exercising the right of Section 194 (the pre-emptive right, etc.) or, in general, for the violation of any of the individual rights of the shareholder that correspond to him or her by law, the company by-laws or regulations.

-There are no limits to the directors' extent of liability, other than the damages proved by the company or the third-party claimant (e.g., a shareholder).
-Directors found liable shall indemnify all damages proved in trial, without any limitation.
-This is a general principle foreseen in the Argentinean Civil and Commercial code.11
+There are no limits to the directors' extent of liability, other than the damage proved by the company or a third-party claimant (e.g., a shareholder).
+Directors found liable shall indemnify all damage proved in trial, without any limitation.
+This is a general principle foreseen in the CCC.13

-The approval by the shareholders' meeting of the performance of the directors during a fiscal year or during their tenure, or the express waiver of the director's liability approved by the shareholders' meeting, shall extinguish any corporate action for directors' liability, if such liability is not due to violation of the law or by-laws and absent an opposition or challenge by shareholders representing at least 5 per cent of the corporate capital.
-However, shareholders shall still be individually entitled to sue the directors, though the scope of the action shall be limited to their personal interests.
+The approval by the shareholders' meeting of the performance of the directors during a fiscal year or during their tenure, or the express waiver of the directors' liability approved by the shareholders' meeting, shall extinguish any corporate action for directors' liability if such liability is not due to a violation of the law or by-laws and absent an opposition or challenge by shareholders representing at least 5 per cent of the corporate capital.
+However, shareholders shall still be individually entitled to sue the directors, although the scope of the action shall be limited to their personal interests.

 Directors may also be exempted from liability arising from a decision of the board of directors if they have declared in writing their opposition thereto and notified the statutory supervisor of such circumstances.

-Courts have decided that the fact that the director recognises that he or she was not aware of the misconduct could be considered as evidence of his or her lack of due care.12 Thus, liability arises unless the director adopts concrete actions for the misconduct to cease, according to his or her possibilities.13 Directors' duties include compliance with the laws (e.g., labour laws), payment of taxes, fulfilment of the obligations based on good faith, and so forth.14
+Courts have decided that the fact that the director recognises that he or she was not aware of the misconduct could be considered as evidence of his or her lack of due care.14 Thus, liability arises unless the director adopts concrete actions for the misconduct to cease, according to his or her possibilities.15 Directors' duties include compliance with the laws (e.g., labour laws), payment of taxes, fulfilment of the obligations based on good faith, and so forth.16

-Accordingly, directors can be exempted from liability only if they have acted with due care.15
+Accordingly, directors can be exempted from liability only if they have acted with due care.17

 In this context, the business judgment rule grants protection to directors and officers.
-This standard implies that a director should be capable and should have adequate knowledge of the business,16 but also vests directors with more freedom when adopting decisions when an unavoidable business risk is involved.17 Neither the general negative economic situation nor financial difficulties were acceptable as defences for the negligent administration of the company.18
+This standard implies that a director should be capable and should have adequate knowledge of the business,18 but also vests directors with more freedom when adopting decisions when an unavoidable business risk is involved.19 Neither the general negative economic situation nor financial difficulties were acceptable as defences for the negligent administration of the company.20

 - the size of the company;